Type 1 Diabetes Research

 - Genetics- Patrick Concannon, Clayton Matthews, John Driver

-Collaborative efforts are underway at UF to improve understanding of the genetic risk for type 1 diabetes.
+Collaborative efforts at UF aim to improve understanding of the genetic risk for type 1 diabetes.
 UF researchers have identified more than 40 loci (so far) associated with disease susceptibility3 or resistance, and most are thought to involve innate immune responses; supporting the notion that genetic influences involve mechanisms which collectively contribute to aberrant immune responsiveness.

 - Immune Function- Todd Brusko, Mark Atkinson, Patrick Rowe

-In addition to genetic involvement, UF research aims to study the epidemiology of early environmental triggers (i.e. what we eat, activity performed, viral infections, pediatric obesity, etc.), which may heavily influence the entire natural history of T1D and impact onset and continuance of β-cell auto-immunity.
+In addition to genetic involvement, our research aims to study the epidemiology of early environmental triggers (i.e. what we eat, activity performed, viral infections, pediatric obesity, etc.), which may heavily influence the entire natural history of T1D and impact onset and continuance of β-cell auto-immunity.

 - Gut Microbiome- Eric Triplett, Graciella Lorca, Joe Larkin III, Joseph Neu